Rahjael/TexTile.js/README.md

   - [x] ability to export output as pdf to save it / print it

-  - [x] ability to select different criteria for ordering pieces
+  - [x] ability to select different criteria for sorting pieces

   - [ ] (for a later time) ability to import/export configurations so user doesn't have to type it in every time. (this is not really needed and it may take a while to implement, marked as optional)